FadyMohareb/cramer/docs/Cranfield Genoverse 2.0 User Guide.md

 to gives them full access to the logged-in privileges.
 The users’ passwords are stored in the database in encrypted form.

+## How to create a new user account

 ## Tracks

 Currently, Genoverse 2 has sixteen different tracks available that can